 For a round trip you save yourself 41 hours (and that’s in journey time alone), and personally I think that’s worth spending a little extra money on.
 Also, if you’re organised and book everything in advanced flying isn’t actually that much more expensive!

 Have you ever made the journey from Santiago to Calama in Chile?
 If so, how did you do it?
-Let everyone else know in the comments below!
+Let everyone else know what you think the best option is below!